piegope/doc/docs/en/rdm/windows/commands/file/my-account-settings/my-personal-credentials.md

 ---
 The ***My Personal Credentials*** feature is a single credential entry which is locally stored on your computer in your Windows profile.

-It is typically used to hold the Windows credentials for your running sessions because {{ en.RDM }} can't access them.
-If you can't use integrated security then you must store your credentials in ***My Personal Credentials***.
+It is typically used to hold the Windows credentials for your running sessions because {{ en.RDM }} cannot access them.
+If you cannot use integrated security then you must store your credentials in ***My Personal Credentials***.

 This allows you to centralize one special credential to replace or emulate the ones for your Windows session.
 When a password change is needed you simply need to change it once in ***My Personal Credentials***.